Can You or Can’t You Become a Surgical Tech Online?

-If you’re looking to join a medical field with a great job growth forecast, but without spending too much time on education, you might consider a career as a surgical technologist.
+If you’re looking to join a medical field with a job growth forecast that the U.S. Bureau of Labor Statistics cites as “fast as average,” you might want to consider a surgical technologist program.
 Also known by titles such as surgical technicians and operating room assistants, these professionals play a critical role within the healthcare industry.
 They work alongside surgeons, nurses, anesthesiologists, and other operating room (OR) staff to perform important duties before, during, and after surgery.

 Quick Answer: No.

 With online options for education becoming increasingly popular, many wonder if they can learn to become a surgical tech solely from their own computer.
 But these professionals are required to complete in-person training.
 Students just starting out will need to attend classes on campus and participate in supervised clinical experience.
 If the flexibility of online programs is what you’re after, you might be able to find physical courses that take place in the evening or on weekends.

 However, surgical tech programs online do exist under special circumstances.
 If you’ve already completed an accredited certificate or diploma program and currently hold certification as a surgical technologist (CST), you can advance to an associate degree entirely online.
 If your previous program was unaccredited or you received training on the job, other programs can help you earn your associate’s and become eligible to take the CST exam.